BOARD OF DIRECTORS

 At iC2 PrepHouse, Ms Chia is involved mainly in its corporate compliance and regulatory matters.
 She was drawn to volunteer at iC2 PrepHouse as her two young daughters had been diagnosed with minor vision impairment, which was treatable.
 However, this experience made her realise how important the training and courses at iC2 PrepHouse would equip vision impaired children with the skills to lead as normal a life as possible.

 As a law graduate from King’s College, University of London, Shuet-Li’s professional career started as an Advocate and Solicitor in legal practice.
 Shortly thereafter, she transitioned into the financial sector, taking on the role of Assistant Director in Institutional Equity sales at a number of multinational financial institutions.
-In 2000, she moved on to owning and managing her family-owned business in the retail of jewellery.
+In 2000, she moved on to managing her family-owned business in the retail of jewellery.
 All this time she remained passionate in creating a better and more caring society.

 When Shuet-Li needs a break, she turns to yoga, long walks and anything to do with nature.